Pre surgery wash

 - When your child is having surgery, please bring their favourite teddy or security blanket for added comfort.

-- Please ensure that you bring your child's regular medications and blue book with you on the day of surgery.
+- Please make sure that you bring your child's regular medications and blue book with you on the day of surgery.
 If your child is on regular medication, please tell the doctor at the time of consultation as some medications need to be stopped before surgery.

 - Your child will need to stop eating and drinking for a few hours before surgery and it is important to follow the fasting times given to you by the doctor/nurse.
 If your child does eat or drink when they are not meant to, please tell the nurse as soon as possible.